-- · Please read this manual carefully. - Check that the cutting equipment is correctly fitted and adjusted.
+- Please read this manual carefully. - Check that the cutting equipment is correctly fitted and adjusted.
 See instructions under the heading Assembly. - Refuel and start the chain saw.
 See the instructions under the headings Fuel Handling and Starting and Stopping. - Do not use the chain saw until sufficient chain oil has reached the chain.
 See instructions under the heading Lubricating cutting equipment. - Long-term exposure to noise can result in permanent hearing impairment.
 So always use approved hearing protection.

 WARNING!
 Under no circumstances may the design of the machine be modified without the permission of the manufacturer.
 Always use genuine accessories.
 Non-authorized modifications and/or accessories can result in serious personal injury or the death of the operator or others.
-Your warranty may not cover damage or liability caused by the use of non-authorized accessories or replacement parts.